2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles): Hundred Days Offensive

 The last setpiece battle for the BEF was the Battle of the Sambre on 4 November, after which it pursued the beaten German forces.
 33rd Division took the lead on its front on the morning of 5 November until it reached the River Sambre itself.
 98th Brigade then occupied a line between the river and the Forêt de Mormal until after dark, when the engineers built bridges.
 On 6 and 7 November the brigade pushed on again against weak opposition: the guns were across the river by now and their barrages were sufficient to clear rearguards from the villages and woods.
 33rd Division was relieved that night.
 The Armistice with Germany was signed before it went back into the line.

-The Brigade was at Sassegnies near Aulnoye when the Armistice came into force on 11 November, and went into billets around Caullery.
+The brigade was at Sassegnies near Aulnoye when the Armistice came into force on 11 November, and went into billets around Caullery.
 Between 6 and 17 December it marched back to the Amiens area.
 Demobilisation proceeded rapidly in 1919.
 4th King's was formally disembodied on 31 December 1919.

+15th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 3rd (Reserve) Bn formed the 15th (Service) Battalion of the King's Regiment at Freshfield, Formby, on 26 October 1914.
+It trained for active service as part of 105th Brigade in 35th Division.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, to provide drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The battalion became 15th (Reserve) Battalion, King's, in 11th Reserve Brigade.
+The battalion moved to Kinmel Camp in July and then to Prees Heath Camp in August 1915.
+On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and the battalion was redesignated 49th Training Reserve Bn, still in 11th Reserve Bde at Prees Heath.
+The training staff retained their King's badges.
+On 1 December 1917 it became 49th Recruit Distribution Bn (dropping the 'Recruit' on 25 June 1918).
+It was disbanded at Prees Heath on 3 May 1919.